Tools

 Free tier: 600 seconds (10 minutes) of rendering with a watermark on all output.
 All API features available.

 Important note: Subscription credits expire monthly.
-Prepaid credits never expire.
+Prepaid credits never expire, and they're spent only after your monthly allowance runs out.
 You can combine both, which is a nice touch.

 Code Example